olooney/oranlooney.com/content/post/craps-game-variants.md

 ```

 Now we can simply play the game 100 million times to confirm our results.
 (To
-get 4 significant figures, we need an error term on the order of $10^{-4} but
+get 4 significant figures, we need an error term on the order of $10^{-4}$ but
-the error terms deceases only with the square root of the number of trials so
+the error terms deceases with the *square root* of the number of trials so
-we need about 10^8 trials to get the accuracy we want.)
+we need about $10^8$ trials to get 4 sig figs.)

 ```python
 n = int(1e8)